We had less than 300 Members two years ago.

-A BIG WELCOME TO ANYONE VISITING FOR THE FIRST TIME
+A BIG WELCOME TO ANYONE VISITING THIS WEBSITE FOR THE FIRST TIME

 SDSAF is an independent organisation, and is completely non-party political.
 Membership is free and open to all people of 50 plus in the Sevenoaks District.

 We gather information that we think might be important to people over 50 and send it to our Members via email or newsletter or on this website.